SuyashFowdar/bike-shooter/README.md

 ## Story

 You are a lonely person peacefully living in the desert, far from the noise of the city.
-And some Mafia start disturbing your peace of mind with their bike.
+And some Mafia starts disturbing your peace of mind with their bike.

-What they are not aware is that you are a bigger Mafia than them.
+What they are not aware of is that you are a bigger Mafia than them.
 So you take out your exploding bullet gun and start shooting them one by one.
-And to keep your self respect, you wouldn't allow more than 5 of them leaving alive.
+And to keep your self-respect, you wouldn't allow more than 5 of them to leave alive.

-But stay alert, their bikes are also equiped with exploding bullet guns.
+But stay alert, their bikes are also equipped with exploding bullet guns.
 They can shoot you anytime, so you have to keep avoiding their bullets too.

 ## Screenshot